Protecting Your Home with Title Insurance

-A title insurance company does all the research to insure that a property has clear title.
-Making sure that a property is clear of all legal encumbrances is the job of a title insurance company.
+A title company does all the research to insure that a property has clear title.
+Making sure that a property is clear of all legal encumbrances is the job of a title company.

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+If this happens, the title company will defend your title and will cost you nothing.

-Real Property Finance can answer questions about title insurance and many others.
-Give us a call at 310-379-5997.
+At Real Property Finance, we answer questions about this process every day.
+Give us a call: 310-379-5997.

 Got a Question?